-The 7 Best Tablets for Musicians 2020 – Our Pick
+The 7 Best Tablets for Musicians (2023)

 Tablets have become a pretty standard piece of equipment for a lot of musicians.
 You can use them to display lyrics and sheet music, play video lessons, or even use them as a portable mixer, MIDI controller, or backing track player!

-7 Best Tablets for Musicians – Our Pick
+The 7 Best Tablets for Musicians (2023)

-1. iPad Pro
+1. Apple iPad Pro